KungumapriyaaMKP/InfosysSpringboard/README.md

 Kungumapriyaa : shall i show the ppt , what should we do with the documentation , should we explain everything

 varshitha here, guys what i should present tell me

+Guys on Sunday sir said to present Group 1 & 5 only, any changes in that ?